 King Library, 513-529-6100

-The mission of the HCWE is to ensure that Miami supports its students in developing as effective writers in college, across varied contexts and genres, and fully prepares all of its graduates to excel as clear, concise, and persuasive writers in their careers, communities, and personal lives.
-The Howe Writing Center provides students consultations for students at all stages of the writing process, whether they are first-semester undergraduates, seniors completing their honors theses, or graduate students preparing their dissertations.
-We also support student writing through weekly drop in writing hours, writing contests, workshops for student organizations, and much more.
-Our website provides details about all of our programs or to make an appointment at one of our many sites, including King Library and the Howe Center for Writing at the Farmer School of Business.
+The mission of the HCWE is to ensure that Miami supports its students in developing as effective writers in college, across varied contexts and genres, and fully prepares all of its graduates to excel as purposeful and persuasive writers in their careers, communities, and personal lives.
+The Howe Writing Center provides one-to-one consultations for all Miami writers at all stages of the writing process, whether they are first-semester undergraduates, seniors completing their honors theses, or graduate students preparing their dissertations.
+We also support student writing through weekly drop-in writing hours, writing contests, and writing-centered events.
+Visit our website for more information about all of our programs or to make an appointment at one of our many sites, including King Library and the Howe Center for Writing at the Farmer School of Business.